 Given that the increased volatility and uncertainties arising from the COVID-19 pandemic, the Bank updated the macroeconomic variables and forecasts under the baseline, upside and downside scenarios.
 These variables include GDP growth, unemployment rate and oil price as the key indicators whose forecasts are most closely monitored and frequently updated by many intelligence organizations to adapt the fast-changing outlook.
-Equity index was previously used as one of the macroeconomic variables for some countries; however, the quality of equity index forecasts, particularly for emerging and developing economies, are largely undermined given the heightened uncertainty around the current economic conditions.
+The calculation of ECL is a critical accounting estimate that has a significant effect on the carrying amount of assets and liabilities recognized in the financial statements.
+As a result of COVID-19, it is possible that future outcomes may be materially different to the critical accounting estimates made as at June 30, 2020.